California wildfire victims helped by Salvation Army, Red Cross

 Humane Society of Ventura County

 The Humane Society of Ventura County is housing more than 100 animals due to the wildfires.
-They’re in need of basic animal supplies such as: cat food, alfalfa, hay, water troughs, hoses, flashlights, rabbit food, and more.
+They’re in need of basic animal supplies such as: cat food, alfalfa, hay, water troughs, hoses, flashlights and rabbit food.